varshiths/scg-augmented/diary.md

 To check:
 Is the training of a model mode dependent as well?
 - Yes, it is.
 Model is to be trained and evaluated in each of the modes separately.

+## 29th March - 3rd April

+Shift to OpenIE parser?
+- The sng_parser which was rule based relied on a closed set of verb phrases to form relation tuples which was obviously wrong

+Used the OpenIE parser to extract tuples from the following corpora
+- MSCOCO Image Captions
+- Hierarchical Image Descriptions

+Under training:
+- motifnet-size with prior extracted from MSCOCO Captions (faulty)
+- motifnet-size with prior extracted from HID (TODO)

+TODO:
+- replace faulty MSCOCO with bug free prior

+Shift to PREDCLS?
+- Probably should.
+Training SGDET takes considerably longer and the results are not indicative of the prior performance?